shsagir/play-area-sync/docs/collaboration.md

 ## The pitch

-**Usual business scenario**: Most of our clients are running three or more Apps on fortrabbit.
+**Usual business scenario**: Most people are running three or more Apps on fortrabbit.
 And not only that: They want this App to be paid from that card, and the other App from that other card — while still being able to share access with coworkers.

 **The natural reflex**: is to set up a new Account for each App and share the login details to the Dashboard across the team.
-The more Apps you manage that way, the more of a mess you will end up with: no bird's eye view about what is going on, you need to logout and login again to switch to another App, manage all kind of stuff twice, send passwords by e-mail, reset passwords when someone leaves …
+The more Apps you manage that way, the more of a mess you will end up with.
+There is no bird's eye view, you need to logout and login again to switch to another App, manage all kind of stuff twice, send passwords by e-mail, reset passwords when someone leaves …

 **What you really want**: Easily add new members to all of your team’s projects.
-The solution is a multi client model that maps to your real world in nearly any context: freelancer, startup, digital agency.
+A multi client model that maps to your real world in nearly any context: freelancer, startup, digital agency.

 ## Understanding the Account

 When signing up with fortrabbit you'll be asked for your first and your last name.
 We expect that an Account represents a human being, not a Company.
-An Account is a person who can login to the Dashboard, manage Apps and Companies.
+An Account is a person.
+An Account can login to the Dashboard, manage Apps and Companies.
 An Account can own or be part of multiple Companies.
 That is useful for example when you use fortrabbit privately for your week-end projects and for business.
 Or if you as a freelancer collaborate with various digital agencies.

 You must never share your fortrabbit Account; it's "private".
 It's only you, with all your personal [public SSH keys](/ssh-keys) and your unique access to the [Dashboard](/dashboard).